sublimelsp/LSP/README.md

 ## Configuration

 1. Install a language server for a language of your choice
+2. Run `LSP: Enable Language Server` from the Command Palette to enable your server.
-2. Verify a matching configuration exists under `clients` in `Preferences: LSP Settings`
+  * A configuration can be added under `clients` in `Preferences: LSP Settings`
 3. Open a document supported by this language server.
 4. LSP should report the language server starting in the status bar.